crystal-lang/crystal-website/_posts/2026-07-10-releasing-execution-contexts.md

 exception at runtime because the feature can't be guaranteed.

-The default execution context is parallel, so `same_thread: true` will raise an exception at runtime, even if you never resize the context to opt in to MT, because the context might be resized in the future.
+The default execution context is parallel, so `same_thread: true` will raise an exception at runtime, even if you never resize the context to opt in to MT;
+because the context might be resized in the future.

 The isolated context can't directly spawn fibers, but instead spawns into the